Your Smile (song)

 "Your Smile" is a song by American singing duo René & Angela.
 Released on February 5, 1986, it was the third single from the duo's 1985 album, Street Called Desire.
 "Your Smile" was the duo's second number-one single on Billboard's R&B chart.
 It was also a minor hit on the Billboard Hot 100 peaking at number sixty-two.
 Along with the track "Drive My Love", "Your Smile" was a minor hit on the U.S. Dance chart, peaking at number forty-seven.

+In a 2024 interview, Angela Winbush revealed "Your Smile" was written about her grandmother, who died during the recording of Street Called Desire.